Chillaso/chillaso.github.io/_posts/2020-04-01-sls-telegram-bot.md

   name: aws
   runtime: nodejs12.x
 ```
-> Here you defined your cloud provider and your runtime environment.
+> Here define your cloud provider and your runtime environment.
 Another important point is:

 ```yml
   environment: